braintree/pg_ha_migrations/README.md

 #### safely\_acquire\_lock\_for\_table

-Acquires a lock on a table using the following algorithm:
+Acquires a lock (in `ACCESS EXCLUSIVE` mode by default) on a table using the following algorithm:

 1. Verify that no long-running queries are using the table.
     - If long-running queries are currently using the table, sleep `PgHaMigrations::LOCK_TIMEOUT_SECONDS` and check again.